Bora (missile)

-Bora is a tactical ballistic missile developed by Turkish company ROKETSAN.
+The Bora is a tactical ballistic missile developed based on the Chinese B-611 and, like the J-600T Yıldırım, is a derivative of the missile development program of China and Turkey.
 It has 610 mm diameter, a length of 8.0 m, a total weight of 2500 kg with a minimum range of 80 km and maximum range of 280 km.
 Its export version is called Khan.
-It was tested and entered service in May 2017.
-Deliveries were completed in early 2021.